Columbia University in the City of New York MA in Classical Languages & Literature

 The main focus area for this major is General Classics & Classical Languages, Literatures, & Linguistics.
 For more details on this concentration, visit its profile page.

 Classical Languages & Literature is a major offered under the foreign languages and linguistics program of study at Columbia University in the City of New York.
-We’ve pulled together some essential information you should know about the master’s degree program in classical languages, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.
+Here, you’ll find out more about the major master’s degree program in classical languages, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.

 How Much Does a Master’s in Classical Languages from Columbia Cost?